tal-gerbi/cs-for-leetcode-interviews/README.md

 Motivation
 ==========
 I am preparing for a position in one of the big corps (Microsoft, Google, Palo Alto, etc.).
-Since a small portion of the admission process includes "leetcode" interviews, I decided to refresh some of my knowledge for my bachelor's degree in Computer Science that might be relevant.
+Since a small portion of the admission process includes "leetcode" interviews, I decided to refresh some of my knowledge from my bachelor's degree in Computer Science that might be relevant.

 In order to prevent this process from becoming too theoretical, I simply solved the Leetcode problem set titled "Top Interval 150"
 (https://leetcode.com/studyplan/top-interview-150).
-Whenever a familiarity with an old-new data structure or technique was required, I looked up the theory (online, and, if necessary, in computer science courses), summarized it, and then solved the problem.
-By the way, Data Structures and
+Whenever a familiarity with an old-new data structure or technique was required, I looked up the theory (online, and, if necessary, in computer science courses and books), summarized it, and then solved the problem.

-Algorithms were the most useful courses when more advanced theoretical background was required.
+By the way, The book "Introduction to Algorithms" by Cormen et al. was what I used the most when more advanced theoretical background was required.

 The organization of this project